neurogym/neurogym/README.dev.md

 3. Click green "Generate token" button on the bottom
 4. Copy the token immediately, as it will not be visible again later.
 5. Navigate to the [secrets settings](https://github.com/neurogym/neurogym/settings/secrets/actions).
+   - Note that you need admin priviliges to the current repo to access these settings.
 6. Edit the `GH_RELEASE` key giving your access token as the new value.

 ### Manually create a release